cancjs/canc/examples/app-rxjs/README.md

 - vanilla wraps the search promise with `from(promise)`.
 Switching away unsubscribes, but the promise runs to the end.
 Both searches complete.
-- canc wraps a cancelable-promise factory with `fromCancelable(factory)`.
+- canc wraps a cancelable-promise factory with `fromCancelablePromise(factory)`.
 Switching away unsubscribes, and unsubscribe cancels the promise, which aborts the search.
 The first search is aborted, the second completes.